Juniper/contrail-operator/deploy/openshift/docs/Openshift-KVM.md

 ```
 `DOCKER_CONFIG` is configuration for registry secret to closed container registry (if registry is wide open then no credentials are required) Set `DOCKER_CONFIG` to registry secret with proper data in base64.

-_NOTE: You may create base64 encoded value for config with script provided [here](https://github.com/Juniper/contrail-operator/tree/master/deploy/openshift/tools/docker-config-generate).
+**NOTE**: You may create base64 encoded value for config with script provided [here](https://github.com/Juniper/contrail-operator/tree/master/deploy/openshift/tools/docker-config-generate).
 Copy output of the script and paste into config used to install-manifests script._

 Install Contrail manifests